 When it comes to prospecting, every engagement should aim to pique curiosity and align with either a need or a motivating factor.
 Awareness of generational motivations and preferences is only part of the equation.
 You must remember that individuals do not always fit neatly within a generational box.
 People are impacted and influenced by experiences, both professionally and personally.
 Do not forget this and follow the rules associated with generational flexibility by being aware of each generation, observing their behavior, and adjusting as required.
 Good Luck!

-In our new book, The Multigenerational Sales Team, we explore both the negative implications and potential opportunities associated with managing a multigenerational salesforce and engaging externally with decision makers from various generations.
+In Symmetrics Group's recent book, The Multigenerational Sales Team, we explore both the negative implications and potential opportunities associated with managing a multigenerational salesforce and engaging externally with decision makers from various generations.
 Generational considerations are one of several lenses with which which we view sales effectiveness.